hiyouga/ChatGLM-Efficient-Tuning/README.md

 ### Data Preparation (optional)

-Please refer to `data/example_dataset` for checking the details about the format.
+Please refer to `data/example_dataset` for checking the details about the format of dataset files.
 You can either use a single `.json` file or a [dataset loading script](https://huggingface.co/docs/datasets/dataset_script) with multiple files to create a custom dataset.

+Note: please update `data/dataset_info.json` to use your custom dataset.
+About the format of this file, please refer to `data/README.md`.

 ### Dependence Installation (optional)